-WRTING ABOUT LITERARY TEXTS (EE)
+ADVANCED COMPOSITION (EE)

-Analysis of the form and function of literary texts and how those texts vary across literary genres with a consideration of their culture context.
+Analysis of the form and function of literary texts and how those vary across literary genres with a consideration of their culture context.
 Emphais on conducting literary research and writing about literary texts.
 Required of all English majors in lieu of ENG 203.